Kawan-ia/Kawan-ia/README.md

 - 👀 I’m interested in ias
 - 🌱 I’m currently learning sobre
 - cibernética
-- 💞️ I’m looking to collaborate on ideas
+- 💞️ I’m looking to collaborate on minhas
+- pesquisas
 - 📫 How to reach me
 - 😄 Pronouns:
 - ⚡ Fun fact: